 Why You Might Need Manual Underwriting

-Most home loans are approved more or less by a computer: if you meet certain criteria, the loan will be approved.
+Automated systems are responsible for much of the decision-making when it comes to home loans.
+If you meet specific criteria, the loan is approved.
 For example, lenders are looking for credit scores above a certain level.
 If your score is too low, you’ll be declined.
-Likewise, lenders typically want to see debt to income ratios lower than 31/43.
+Likewise, lenders typically want to see debt-to-income ratios lower than 31/43.
 However, “income” may be hard to define, and your lender might not be able to count all of your income.

-If all goes well, the computer will spit out an approval.
-But if anything is amiss, your loan will receive a “Refer” recommendation, and it’ll have to be reviewed outside of the AUS.
+If all goes well, the computer spits out an approval.
+But if anything is amiss, your loan will receive a “Refer” recommendation, and it must be reviewed outside of the AUS.

-Debt-free lifestyle: The key to great credit scores is a history of borrowing and repaying loans.
-But some people choose to live without debt, which can be simpler and less-expensive.
-Unfortunately, your credit will eventually evaporate along with your interest costs.
-It’s not that you have bad credit—you have no credit at all (good or bad).
+Debt-free lifestyle: The key to high credit scores is a history of borrowing and repaying loans.
+But some people choose to live without debt, which can bring simplicity and significant interest savings.
+Unfortunately, your credit eventually evaporates along with your interest costs.
+You don’t necessarily have bad credit—you have no credit profile at all (good or bad).
 Still, it’s possible to get a loan with no FICO score if you go through manual underwriting.
-In fact, having no credit can be better than having negative items like bankruptcy in your credit reports.
+In fact, having no credit or thin credit can be better than numerous negative items (like bankruptcy or collections) in your credit reports.

 New to credit: Building credit takes several years.
 If you’re still in that process, you may have to choose between waiting to buy and manual underwriting.
-With a home loan in your credit reports, you may accelerate the process of building credit because you’re adding to the mix of loans in your file.
+Adding a home loan to your credit reports may accelerate the process of building credit.
+Automated underwriting can help you add to the mix of loans in your credit files.

-Low debt to income ratios: It’s wise to keep your spending low relative to your income, but are some cases when a higher debt to income ratio makes sense.
-With manual underwriting, you can go higher — which often means you have more options available in local housing markets.
+Low debt-to-income ratios: It’s wise to keep your spending low relative to your income, but in some cases, a higher debt to income ratio makes sense.
+With manual underwriting, you might get approved with a higher-than-usual ratio.
+In many cases, that means you have more options available in expensive housing markets.
 Just beware of stretching too much and buying an expensive property that’ll leave you “house poor.”

 How to Get Approved

-You’ll basically need to use whatever you can to show that you’re willing and able to repay the loan.
-To do so, you really need to be able to afford the loan — you need sufficient income, assets, or some way to prove that you can handle the payments.
+If you don’t have the standard credit rating or income profile to get approved, what factors can help your application?
+You need to use whatever you have available to show that you’re willing and able to repay the loan.
+To do so, you truly need to be able to afford the loan.
+In other words, you need sufficient income, assets, or some other way to prove that you can handle the payments.

-Somebody is going to take a very close look at your finances, and the process will be frustrating and time-consuming.
-Before you start, make sure you really need to go through the process (see if you can get approved with a conventional loan).
+In manual underwriting, somebody takes a very close look at your finances, and the process can be frustrating and time-consuming.
+Before you start, make sure you really need to go through the process—see if you can get approved without manual underwriting.
 Take an inventory of your finances so that you can discuss the requirements with your lender, and so that you get a head start on gathering the information they need.

-History of payments: Can you show that you’ve been making other payments on-time over the past year?
-Credit reports look at your payment history (among other things), and you’ll need to show the same payment behavior using different sources.
-Larger payments like rent and other housing payments are best, but utilities, memberships, and insurance premiums can also be helpful.
-Ideally, you'll identify at least four payments that you’ve been making on-time for at least 12 months.
+History of payments: Be prepared to prove that you’ve been making other payments on-time over the past year.
+Traditional credit reports show your loan payment history (among other things), but you need to demonstrate the same payment behavior using different sources.
+Large payments like rent and other housing payments are best, but utilities, memberships, and insurance premiums can also be helpful.
+Ideally, identify at least four payments that you’ve been making on-time for at least 12 months.

-Debt to income ratios: Approval is always easier with low ratios.
-That said, manual underwriting can be used to get approval with higher ratios—possibly as high as 40/50, depending on your credit and other factors.
+Debt-to-income ratios: Approval is always easier with low ratios.
+That said, you can potentially use manual underwriting to get approved with higher ratios—possibly as high as 40/50, depending on your credit and other factors.

-Government loan programs: your chances of approval are best with government loan programs.
+Government loan programs: Your chances of approval are best with government loan programs.
 For example, FHA, VA, and USDA loans are less risky for lenders.
-Remember that not all lenders do manual underwriting, so you may need to shop around for a lender that does — and that works with the specific government program you’re looking at.
+Remember that not all lenders do manual underwriting, so you may need to shop around for a loan originator that does.
+Your lender also needs to work with the specific government program you’re looking at.
 If you get a “no,” there might be somebody else out there.

-Cash reserves: you’ll probably need to put down a large chunk of change as a down payment, but it’s wise to have extra reserves on hand — and reserves can help you get approved.
-Lenders want to be comfortable that you can absorb minor surprises like a failing hot water heater or unexpected medical expense.
+Cash reserves: A significant down payment may drain your bank account, but it’s wise to have extra reserves on hand.
+Reserves can help you get approved.
+Lenders want to be comfortable that you can absorb minor surprises like a failing water heater or unexpected out-of-pocket medical expenses.

-“Compensating factors” make your application more attractive, and they might be required.
-These are specific guidelines defined by lenders or loan programs, and each one you meet makes it easier to get approved.
+“Compensating factors” make your application more attractive, and they might be required for approval.
+These are specific guidelines defined by lenders or loan programs, and each one you meet improves your chances.
 The tips above should work in your favor, and specifics for FHA manual underwriting are listed below.

 - Reserves: Liquid assets that will cover your mortgage payments for at least three months.
-If you’re buying a larger property (three to four units), you’ll need enough for six months.
+If you’re buying a larger property (three to four units), you may need enough for six months.
 Money you receive as a gift or loan cannot be counted as reserves.

 - Experience: Your payment (if approved) cannot exceed your current housing expense by the lesser of 5 percent of $100.
 The goal is to avoid dramatic increases (“payment shock”) or a monthly payment that you’re not accustomed to.

 - Additional income: In some cases, automated underwriting cannot count overtime, seasonal earnings, and other items as part of your income.
-However, with manual underwriting, you might be able to show a higher income (as long as you can document the income and can expect it to continue).
+But with manual underwriting, you might be able to use that extra income (as long as you can document the income and can expect it to continue).

 - Other factors: Depending on your loan, other factors might be helpful.
 In general, the idea is to show that the loan will not be a burden and you can afford to repay.
 Stability in your job never hurts, and more reserves than required can also make a difference.